These Amended and Restated Bylaws were adopted by the Board of Directors of the Corporation on September 16, 2020.

 Section 10.
 Quorum and Manner of Acting.
 At all meetings of the Board of Directors, a quorum shall consist of a majority of the Directors in office immediately before the meeting begins.
-Except as otherwise provided in these Bylaws or required by the Act, if a quorum is present when a vote is taken, the affirmative vote of a majority of Directors present at the meeting is the act of the Board of Directors.
-In the absence of a quorum, a majority of the Directors present may, without notice other than an announcement at the meeting, adjourn the meeting until a quorum can be obtained.
+Except as otherwise provided in these Bylaws or required by the Act, if a quorum is present when a vote is taken the affirmative vote of a majority of Directors present at the meeting is the act of the Board of Directors.
+In the absence of a quorum, a majority of the Directors present may without notice other than an announcement at the meeting, adjourn the meeting until a quorum can be obtained.

 Section 11.
 Proxies.
-In accordance with the Act, for purposes of determining a quorum with respect to a particular proposal and for purposes of casting a vote for or against a particular proposal, a Director may be deemed to be present at a meeting and to vote if the Director has granted a signed written proxy to another Director who is present at the meeting, authorizing the other Director to cast the vote that is directed to be cast by the written proxy with respect to the particular proposal that is described with reasonable specificity in the proxy.
+In accordance with the Act, for purpose of determining a quorum with respect to a particular proposal and for purposes of casting a vote for or against a particular proposal, a Director may be deemed to be present at a meeting and to vote if the Director has granted a signed written proxy to another Director who is present at the meeting, authorizing the other Director to cast the vote that is directed to be cast by the written proxy with respect to the particular proposal that is described with reasonable specificity in the proxy.
 Except as provided in this Section, Directors may not vote or otherwise act by proxy.

 Section 12.
 Committees of the Board.
-The Board of Directors, by resolution adopted by majority vote of the Directors, may designate one or more Directors to constitute an executive committee or other committee as designated in such resolution.
+The Board of Directors by resolution adopted by majority vote of the Directors, may designate one or more Directors to constitute an executive committee or other committee as designated in such resolution.
 Such committees may exercise all authority of the Board as set forth in the resolution to the maximum extent permitted by the Act.
 A committee may be abolished by majority vote of the Directors.
-No such committee shall have the power or authority to elect, appoint or remove any Director; amend, restate, alter, or repeal the Articles of Incorporation; amend, restate, alter, or repeal these Bylaws; approve a sale, lease, exchange, or other disposition of all or substantially all the property of the Corporation; or to take any other action prohibited by law.
+No such committee shall have the power or authority to elect, appoint, or remove any Director; amend, restate, alter, or repeal the Articles of Incorporation; amend restate, alter, or repeal these Bylaws; approve a sale, lease, exchange, or other disposition of all or substantially all the property of the Corporation; or to take any other action prohibited by law.

 Section 13.
 Advisory Committees.
-The Board of Directors also may establish additional committees or advisory boards as the Board may deem appropriate in order to provide advice, service, and assistance to the Corporation.
+The Board of Directors also may establish additional committees or advisory boards as the Board may deem appropriate in order to provide advice, service and assistance to the Corporation.
 The Board may designate one or more persons who are not Directors or Officers as members of such committees and advisory boards.
 Such committees and advisory boards shall have not have any authority to act on behalf of or bind the Corporation and shall not have or exercise any of the authority, powers or duties of the Board.
 Such committees and advisory boards shall undertake only such tasks as are set forth in the resolution establishing the committee or advisory board or as may be assigned to the committee or advisory board from time to time by the Board of Directors.

 Section 15.
 Compensation and Expenses.
-Directors shall be entitled to receive reasonable compensation for their services to the Corporation as determined by the Board of Directors.
-Directors also shall be entitled to receive reimbursement for expenses incurred in connection with the performance of services on behalf of the Corporation.
+Directors shall not be entitled to compensation for their services to the Corporation.
+Directors shall be entitled to receive reimbursement for expenses incurred in connection with the performance of services on behalf of the Corporation in conjunction with the Corporation’s policies.
 Nothing herein contained shall be construed to preclude any Director from serving the Corporation in any other capacity and receiving compensation therefor.